PBAP123/migrator/README.md

 1. **Backup Content Configuration**: Choose what types of data to include in backups (desktop environments, fstab entries)
 2. **Backup Destination**: Select where your backups should be stored
+3. **Backup Retention Rules**: Configure automated cleanup of old backups to manage storage space
-3. **Backup Scheduling**: Optionally set up automated backups on a schedule
+4. **Backup Scheduling**: Optionally set up automated backups on a schedule

 To run the setup wizard: